let4be/crusty/main/README.md

 - True politeness

-  - while we can crawl tens of thousands of domains in parallel - we should absolutely limit concurrency on per-domain level to avoid any stress to crawled sites, see `job_reader.default_crawler_settings.concurrency`.
+  - while we can crawl tens of thousands of domains in parallel - we should absolutely limit concurrency on per-domain level to avoid any stress to crawled sites, see `default_crawler_settings.concurrency`.

   - each domain is first resolved and then mapped to `addr_key`, Redis Queue makes sure we -never- process several domains with the same `addr_key` thus effectively limiting concurrency on per IP/Subnet basis

-  - it's a good practice to introduce delays between visiting pages, see `job_reader.default_crawler_settings.delay`.
+  - it's a good practice to introduce delays between visiting pages, see `default_crawler_settings.delay`.

   - `robots.txt` is fully supported(using Google's implementation ported to rust)